nyu-cso-005-fa19/hw03-sol/README.md

 Write an appropriate `main` function that implements this functionality.
 Make sure that your implementation handles invalid command line options robustly.
-E.g. the options `-e` and `-d` should be exclusive, etc.
+E.g. detect missing command line arguments, make sure that the options `-e` and `-d` are not used together, etc.

 To simplify the parsing of command line arguments, I suggest to use the `getopt` function.
 Execute